The Family Law Act 1975 gives the Court power to deal with the dissolution of marriage, also known as getting divorced.

 - division of finances; or

 - anything else that shows the marriage has broken down.

 You should also explain why you continued to live together and if you still do when that will likely change.
 The Court should also be advised of the living arrangements for any child of the marriage if under 18 years of age.

 Sole or Joint Application?

-There are two main benefits in filing a joint application for divorce.
+There are two main benefits of filing a joint application for divorce.
 If you file the application together, you do not need to attend Court at all.
 You will be notified when the Order is made.
 Also, you do not need to arrange a process server to serve the documents on the other party.

-If you file the application yourself, you will need to have the documents properly served on the other party in accordance with the requirements of the law so that they know what is occurring.
+If you file the application yourself, you will need to have the documents adequately served on the other party in accordance with the requirements of the law so that they know what is occurring.
 You cannot drop them at their front door.